Edmond21/IBM_Exploratory_Data_Analysis/IBM_Project_Analysis.md

 ![image](https://user-images.githubusercontent.com/78123049/113054367-2d6cf200-915e-11eb-8a55-6f356f17873e.png)

-There are more former employees who took over time in compairson to the current employees.
+There are more former employees who took overtime in compairson to the current employees.
 I would want to know if over time was forced upon those employees.

 ### Percent Salary Hike